Orvieto Retreat Registration

 • It is our belief that great writing groups make great progress.
 We endeavor to ensure that each retreat is filled with adaptable, capable writers who can have a positive effect on one another.
 We expect all participants to adhere to our Code of Conduct.
 We reserve the right to refuse any applicant or remove any participant for any reason, including abusive or unkind behavior toward others and failure to respect our venue’s rules, which include an 11pm curfew every night.
 Our cancellation policy will apply.

 • Participants registering for Week Two only (Outline to Pages) must be alumni of PageCraft’s residential labs or Concept To Pages workshop.
-They must submit a completed treatment or detailed story outline approximately 3 weeks in advance of the program and participate in a review session on Zoom with the workshop leader prior to the the retreat.
+We require a completed treatment or detailed story outline approximately 3 weeks in advance of the program and participation in a review session on Zoom with the workshop leader prior to the retreat.

 • Admissions are rolling.
 Once courses are full, we will maintain a waiting list.
 Failure to meet any of the deadlines listed above may be construed as cancellation.

-• Students may change the writing project they plan to work on, but they must agree on the switch with the retreat leader.
+• Students may change the writing project they plan to work on, but they must agree on the switch with the workshop leader.

 • Please note that PageCraft leaders are working writers.
 It has not yet happened, but there is always the possibility that a leader may be pulled away unavoidably due to the demands of an employer or a creative project.
 In such an event, we will make every effort to bring in a qualified replacement.